AguaClara/Textbook/Hydraulics/Hydraulics_Intro.rst

     :align: center
     :alt: Sloped manifold with no flow

     Piezometric head is constant in a stationary body of water.
 The piezometric head inside the enclosed sloped pipe is greater (by height H) than the piezometric head in the tank.
-Thus if we add an orifice to this sloped pipe, water will from the sloped pipe into the tank.
+Thus if we add an orifice to this sloped pipe, water will flow from the sloped pipe into the tank.

 Add multiple outlets to this sloped pipe to create a sloped manifold (:numref:`figure_Sloped_Manifold_with_flow`).
 The energy equation applied between control surface 1 and n  shows that the piezometric head in an inlet manifold increases in the direction of flow for cases where head loss is smaller than :math:`\frac{\bar v_{M_1}^2}{2 g}`.